dart-lang/sdk/runtime/vm/service/service.md

   // The isolate with which this event is associated.
   @Isolate isolate;

+  // The timestamp (in milliseconds since the epoch) associated with this event.
+  // For some isolate pause events, the timestamp is from when the isolate was
+  // paused.
+For other events, the timestamp is from when the event was created. int timestamp;

   // The breakpoint which was added, removed, or resolved.
   //
   // This is provided for the event kinds: